tramitit/guides/en/greece/registration_in_the_unemployed_register.md

 ---
-title: "Registration in the Unemployed Register"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Greece"]
+categories:
-meta_title: "How to Register in the Unemployed Register in Greece"
+- Greece
+date: '2024-06-07'
-description: "Step-by-step guide to register as unemployed in Greece and avail related benefits"
+description: Learn how to register as unemployed in Greece through OAED to access government benefits.
+Follow steps, documents needed, and eligibility details.
 draft: false
+meta_title: Register as Unemployed in Greece for Benefits | OAED Guide
+title: Register as Unemployed in Greece for Benefits | OAED Guide
-translationKey: "greece-registration_in_the_unemployed_register"
+translationKey: greece-registration_in_the_unemployed_register
 ---

 ## Description
 ### What is it?